 - Honesdale, Pennsylvania

-Perricoons’ Maine Coon Cattery specializes in Cat Fancier Association registered cats that are well socialized and bred for temperament.
+Perricoons’ Maine Coon Cattery specializes in Cat Fancier Association-registered cats that are well-socialized and bred for temperament.
 They raise the kittens in a home until they are ready to be adopted, where they eat plenty of high-quality food and play with their siblings, so there is a better chance your kitten will get along with other pets.
-There is a bit of a waiting list, but you can get on a reservation.
-You can even choose to take the next available kitten or wait for the right color and sex combination.
+There is a bit of a waiting list, but you can reserve a space.
+You can take the next available kitten or wait for the right color and sex combination.

 7. Catgo Cattery